lost-egg/lost-egg.github.io/combat.md

 If you expect combat---or start it yourself---you can start combat with any weapons of your choice ready to attack with.
 If you're attacked without expecting it, you usually don't start combat with any weapons ready.[^paranoid]

-[^paranoid]: If you're the sort of person who's so paranoid that you keep a weapon ready at all times, you should make sure the GM knows that ahead of time.
+[^paranoid]: If you're the sort of person who's so paranoid that you keep a weapon ready at all times, you should make sure the ST knows that ahead of time.
 After all, if you always walk around with a sword or a spear in hand, people might start suspecting that you want to attack them.

 Your natural weapons, like fists or claws, are always ready.